GennaroDiFiandra/rendix/README.md

 * 🔁 **Interest frequency** – Every how many months are interests paid?
 * ♻️ **Capitalization** – Should the interests be capitalized?

-Once the form is submitted, a dynamic table is generated below showing the detailed month-by-month breakdown of the investment, including:
+Once the form is submitted, a dynamic table is generated showing the detailed month-by-month breakdown of the investment, including:

 * The initial amount at the start of the month
 * The interests accrued during the month